-The majority of fall 2021 courses will be offered in-person, but some courses will still be offered virtually.
-See the 2021-2022 University catalog and fall registration materials for more information regarding course mode of instruction.
+The majority of CSUSB course offerings are in-person, but some courses are offered virtually.
+See the current University catalog and registration materials for more information regarding course mode of instruction.

 The global pandemic is evolving, and we need to be prepared to pivot to virtual teaching if circumstances change in our region.

 As a faculty member, if you have tested positive for COVID-19, you must isolate according to the written instructions you receive from Risk Management after contact tracing.
 It is also recommended that you contact your healthcare provider.
 During the isolation period, you will need to work with your Dean to determine the best option for the continuity of instruction.